SimonePY/HealtyBMI/README.md

 # TheBMI

-Simple calculator for the Body Mass Index.
+This is a simple calculator for the BMI, written in python for boring.